natalieagus/natalieagus.github.io/50002/problem_set_1.md

-1. The second person in the team proceeded to make his 10 throws and found that the number he got is 31.
+**(e).**  The second person in the team proceeded to make his 10 throws and found that the number he got is 31.
 Given that there are five people in the

 team, how many bits of information are revealed when it is known that the first person's random number is 53 and the second person's random number is 31?
 Recall that the goal is for everybody in the team to each have a random number before proceeding with the game.
 Give your answer in 3 decimal places.